 However, one of the most unique things to do in Penang is admiring the street art in Georgetown.
 In 2012 Penang hired artist Ernest Zacharevic to paint street art on the sides of Chinese shop-houses and in the depths of the many small alleys of Georgetown, Penang.
 The street art turned out to be a big success as it is now one of the main tourist attractions of Penang.

-Many travelers and tourist wander the small streets and alleys with a small map provided by their hostel or hotel trying to find every single piece of street art on the list.
+Many travelers and tourists wander the small streets and alleys with a small map provided by their hostel or hotel trying to find every single piece of street art on the list.
 And what mind sound easy, leaves you in a bit of a hunt searching for more as soon as you have found your next treasure of street art, it is an activity that can easily keep you busy for a couple of hours.

 If street art is not for you, don’t worry, Penang has a lot more to offer.
 If you are looking for something a bit more unique, away from the touristic crowds, be sure to head to the Kek Lok Si temple.
 Whilst located slightly out of the touristic center, it is an impeccable and unique temple that will offer you a great view over Penang, one of the most beautiful destinations in Asia